-Nearly all types of exercise, including long distance running, is actually good for vein health.
-“Exercise is great for your circulation,” says Dr. G. “Aerobic exercise also works the calf muscles, which help pump blood back to your heart.”
+Nearly all types of exercise, including long-distance running, is actually good for vein health.
+“Exercise is great for your circulation,” says Dr. Giraldo.
+“Aerobic exercise also works the calf muscles, which helps pump blood back to your heart.”

 Prolonged standing might not make varicose veins worse.

-Lots of people have jobs which require prolonged standing.
-Examples includes hairdressers, nurses, construction workers, and teachers.
+Many people have jobs that require prolonged standing.
+Examples include hairdressers, nurses, construction workers, and teachers.
 If you’re on your feet a lot at work you might have varicose veins or other vein problems.
-But then again you might not.
+But then again . . . you might not.

-Take sitting breaks: if your job requires you to stand for long periods of time.
-Also make sure to work your calf muscles by pumping your calves against the floor.
+- Take sitting breaks: if your job requires you to stand for long periods of time make sure to work your calf muscles by pumping your calves against the floor.
 This “toeing off” motion helps pump blood back towards the heart.
 It’s also advisable to wear prescription compression hose during prolonged standing.

-Limit sitting for long periods as well: if you’ve got a desk job or tend to sit a lot take periodic breaks.
+- Take standing breaks: if you’ve got a desk job or tend to sit a lot take periodic breaks.
 Get up and move every 45-60 minutes, even if it’s just to walk around the office for a few minutes.
-As with prolonged standing, engaging the large muscles of the legs will help pump blood back towards the heart.
+As with prolonged standing, engaging the large muscles of the legs will help pump blood back towards the heart

-Take regular walks: if you don’t engage in other exercise which work the leg muscles be sure to take regular walks.
+- Take regular walks: if you don’t engage in other exercise which works the leg muscles, be sure to take regular walks.
 This engages the leg muscles, especially the calves.
 Even walking every other day for 20 minutes can greatly improve the overall circulation of your legs.

-Don’t wear tight, restrictive clothing: this especially applies to pants which are tight around the waist.
+- Don’t wear tight, restrictive clothing: this especially applies to pants that are tight around the waist.
 This can make it more difficult for blood to travel back up your legs.

-Maintain a reasonable weight: this is one of the best way to keep new varicose veins from forming.
+- Maintain a reasonable weight: this is one of the best ways to keep new varicose veins from forming.
 It can also reduce any symptoms you might be experiencing.
 Note that losing weight may even reduce the appearance of your existing veins.

 - Lower your sodium intake: limit your use of table salt and avoid sodium-heavy processed foods such as canned soup.
 Excessive salt intake causes water retention and can make your swelling worse.